cfengine/documentation/web-ui/federated-reporting.markdown

 Please refer to `/var/cfengine/output`, `/var/log/postgresql.log` and
 `/opt/cfengine/federation/superhub/import/*.log.gz` when problems occur.
-Sending these logs to us in bug reports will help significantly as we fine tune the Federated Reporting feature.
+Sending these logs to us in bug reports will help significantly as we fine tune the Federated reporting feature.

-Also see [Disable Feeder][Federated Reporting#Disable Feeder] for information about how to temporarily disable a feeder's participation in Federated Reporting in case that is causing an issue for the Feeder Hub.
+Also see [Disable feeder][Federated reporting#Disable feeder] for information about how to temporarily disable a feeder's participation in Federated reporting in case that is causing an issue for the Feeder Hub.

-## API Setup ##
+## API setup ##

 An API may be used instead of the UI.
-This could be used to automate the setup of infrastructure related to Federated Reporting and Feeder hubs.
+This could be used to automate the setup of infrastructure related to Federated reporting and Feeder hubs.

 Command line examples follow using [curl](https://curl.haxx.se/) and [cf-remote](https://github.com/cfengine/cf-remote).